Jerrysuper123/The-Almanack-of-Naval-Ravikant-Summary/README.md

 Disfunctional family could also clip your ability to dream; you dare not venture out being afraid of getting hurt again.
 Or the reverse, some become too aggressive, without fears at all.

-I can say I am too rational nowadays with all the theories/modals, but less likely to be daring and hear within the fearless thoughts.
+I can say I am too rational nowadays with all the theories/modals from schooling, but less likely to be daring and hear within the fearless thoughts.

 These deepest, fearless thoughts, I think really define who we are as individuals.
 Because we come this this world to overcome these fear and anxiety, but now clouded by schooling/parenting and setbacks along the way.